AGCCS/AGCCS-CTRL22/circuit/README.md

 Although you can flash any firmware via the routine described above, we need a bootloader for our project such that later firmware updates can be organised remotely.
 We use Optiboot for its compliance with the Arduino toolchain.
 Get your original copy of [Optiboot](https://github.com/Optiboot) or use the `.hex` file provided in our repository.

+**Note:** in flash, Optiboot is located in the range from 0x0000 to 0x1ff and thus takes 512bytes.
+Hence if you use Optiboot, the `BOOTEND` fuse of the ATmega4808 needs to be set to 0x02.

-Missing Topic:_ how we set the fuses for our project
+Missing Topic:__ how we set the remeining fuses for our project__

 ### ESP32 Firmware